yoannmorin/yoannmorin.github.io/_pages/about.md

 Welcome to my personal page!

-I am an Associate Professor of Economics at the [University of Poitiers](https://www.univ-poitiers.fr/).
+I am an Assistant Professor of Economics at the [University of Poitiers](https://www.univ-poitiers.fr/).
 I am affiliated with the [LéP](https://lep.labo.univ-poitiers.fr/).

 Previously, I was a Postdoctoral Researcher in Economics at the [CESAER](https://www2.dijon.inrae.fr/cesaer/) (Center of Economics and Sociology Applied to Rural Areas).